 When do we meet?
 The Coalition normally hosts public meetings on the 2nd Thursday of each month at 9am, usually at the Silver Springs Community Center.
 However, there is no meeting of the Coalition in July.

 Where are we?

 Lyon and Storey Counties are located in rural Nevada in the western area of the state.
-Healthy Communities’ central offices are located in the Dayton Community Center, 170 Pike Street in Dayton and in Fernley at 460 West Main #110.
+Healthy Communities’ central offices are located in Dayton at 209 Dayton Valley Road.
+The central office phone number is (775) 246-7550.

 Most Lyon, Storey and Mineral communities are located in remote areas of each county, distanced from centralized services and without access to the more typical resources of larger cities, such as public transportation, food and clothing retail outlets, recreational programming, health and social services, and mental health services by as much as 70 miles in some areas.
 Some of the larger communities include Fernley, Yerington, Silver Springs, Dayton, Hawthorne and Virginia City, but the region also includes many other smaller but distinct and unique communities such as Silver City, Mound House, Smith, Mark Twain, Lockwood, Stagecoach, Gold Hill, Wellington, Schurz, Luning, Mina, Walker Lake, Aurora, Walker River Paiute Tribe and Yerington Paiute Tribe, etc. Dayton and Fernley are our largest population areas and represent 65% of the population.
 Due to the distance between the communities (often no less than 40 miles), one program cannot encompass all of the population centers without duplicating staff or other resources for each area.